British Bugs

 A large brown shieldbug which has orange legs and slightly hooked projections at the front of the pronotum.
 The pale spot at the tip of the scutellum varies from orange to cream.

-This species overwinters as young larvae, which feed mainly on oak.
+This species overwinters as young nymphs, which feed mainly on oak.
 Alder, hazel and other decidous trees are also used, including apple and cherry.
 Adults are partly predatory, feeding on caterpillars and other insects as well as fruits.

 Adult: July-November